-Once developers identify their target customers and their unmet needs, then they can create a value-proposition hypothesis.
+Once developers identify their target customers and unmet needs, they can create a value-proposition hypothesis.
 The book comes with templates to help organize features based on must-haves, performance benefits, and “delighters” (unexpected benefits.)

 A user story is a method of developing product features.
 A story answers the question, what benefit will a particular feature have to users and why should they care?
 This is a classic marketing approach, and essential for creating any product or service.

 But user stories can be quantified.
 The book lists examples and guidelines for creating functional user stories.
-These can later be scored and prioritized to estimate return on investment (ROI).
+These can later be scored and prioritized to estimate a return on investment (ROI).
 The whole development process is an iterative hypothesize-design-test-learn loop.
-As the process unfolds, developers may discover reasons for abandoning the current project, or find new opportunities.
+As the process unfolds, developers may discover reasons for abandoning the current project or find new opportunities.

 Developers understand how valuable a product will be to their customers by testing prototypes for product-market fit.
 This is not to be confused with UX design testing, which is aimed at how easy the product is to use.

-Part III goes into detail on project-management frameworks, quality assurance, methods of testing, measuring what matters.
+Part III goes into detail on project-management frameworks, quality assurance, methods of testing, and measuring what matters.
 And that includes profit.